danielcaldas/oldblog/_posts/2018-06-17-about-css-conf-eu-berlin-2018.markdown

 11. __Claudina Sarahe__ <sub><sup>twitter:<a href="https://twitter.com/itsmisscs" target="_blank" title="itsmisscs twitter">@itsmisscs</a></sup></sub> - *Design Systems as Facilitators.*

 ## And then...
-I will also write a blog post about the JSConf that happened in the next two days where I'll also talk about Berlin and the venue to give you a real insider perspective on the conference so that you can properly decide whether or not you will attend it next year.
+I will also write <a href="https://goodguydaniel.com/jekyll/update/2018/08/12/about-js-conf-eu-berlin-2018.html" target="_blank" title="JSconf EU 2018 | Blog">a blog post about the JSConf</a> that happened in the next two days where I'll also talk about Berlin and the venue to give you a real insider perspective on the conference so that you can properly decide whether or not you will attend it next year.